stat545ubc-2023/mda-JeromePlumier/Milestone 1/README.md

 `Mini Data-Analysis Deliverable 1.Rmd`: This ontains the R code created for the assignment.

-`Mini Data-Analysis Deliverable 1.md`: This is the knitted form of the Rmd file.
+`Mini-Data-Analysis-Deliverable-1.md`: This is the knitted form of the Rmd file.

-`Mini-Data-Analysis-Deliverable-files/`: This contains the figures created by the md file.
+`Mini-Data-Analysis-Deliverable-1_files/figure-gfm`: This contains the figures created by the md file.